jhsu802701/generic_app_old/README.md

 4. Twitter bootstrap
 5. Databases: SQLite3 for development and PostgreSQL for production
 6. Ready for Heroku deployment
 7. User functionality: includes hashed passwords, administrative users, account activations, and password resets

 This generic Rails app provides the above features PLUS these additional
 features:

 1. Bash scripts in the root directory that allow you to perform routine tasks in only one step.
 (These scripts are likely to be useful in Rails apps that were not created with this generic_app Ruby gem.)
 2. Recommendations that the user make use of password management software to generate and store secure passwords
 3. Outlines of the MVC, test suite, and database seeding process in the notes folder
 4. Guard automatically runs tests upon startup.
+5. If you choose PostgreSQL (instead of SQLite) as your development environment database, the parameters are automatically set on your machine AND in the app for you, and the username and password are EXCLUDED from the source code saved with Git.

 ## Contributing